drone/docs/content/usage/reporting/coverage.md

 +++

 {{% alert enterprise %}}
-This feature is only available in the [Enterprise Edition](https://drone.io/enterprise/)
+This feature is only available in the [Enterprise expansion pack](https://drone.io/enterprise/)
 {{% /alert %}}

 This feature is not yet available for general use.
 Check back soon.